Next Page

 The Texas Abuse Hotline is a secure reporting website where anyone can report allegations of abuse, neglect, and exploitation.
 Only situations that are not considered urgent should be reported via this website.

-If the situation is urgent, but not an emergency or life-threatening, the reporter should call the Texas Abuse Hotline by phone.
+If the situation is urgent but not an emergency or life-threatening, the reporter calls the Texas Abuse Hotline at 800-252-5400.

-The reporter should contact local law enforcement or 911 immediately if the event is life-threatening or an emergency.
+The reporter contacts local law enforcement or 911 immediately if the situation is an emergency or life-threatening.

 1230 Mail or Fax